-A couple weeks ago I announced via Twitter and Facebook that I’m co-editing a book of essays with Shaun King.
+A couple weeks ago I announced via Twitter and Facebook that I’m editing a book of essays about fatherhood.
 Here’s a little more information about the project.

 The book is the fifth in a series called “I Speak for Myself.”
 The first book, published in 2011, contained 40 essays from 40 American women under 40 writing about what it means to be Muslim.
 It was co-edited by a good friend of mine from college, Maria Ebrahimji.
 Shortly before the release of the book, she and I talked on the phone and she expressed how it was her hope to take the book’s format, 40 contributors under 40, and expand it to other faith traditions.

 This summer, the first I Speak for Myself book on Christianity will be released.
-It is taking on the subject of “Taboo” and will feature 40 essays from 40 American Christian women.
+Titled Talking Taboo, it features 40 essays from 40 American Christian women.
 It is being co-edited by Erin Lane and Enuma Okoro and has some great contributors.
-Among them are Rachel Held Evans, Julie Clawson, Micha Boyett, and others.
+Among them are Julie Clawson, Micha Boyett, Amy Julia Becker, Sarah Thebarge, and others.
 Last fall, I was contacted again by my friend, who asked if I would help brainstorm some names for co-editors for a book of essays by American Christian men under 40.
 I sent her a list of names and figured I’d given her all the help I could give.

 I was only partially right.
 A couple of week later, Maria and I spoke on the phone again and she asked if I would consider being one of the co-editors.
 I was shocked.
 I mean, I don’t have any “platform,” I don’t have a previous bestseller that will compel people to buy this book, and I don’t pastor some big church with thousands of congregants.
 I’m not that big of a deal, really.
 What I do have, Maria insisted, is the ability to pull together a broad number of perspectives around a central topic.
 And she’s right.
 Networking has long been a strength of mine and making sure that a wide and diverse group of people speak into a conversation is quite important to me.
 So, I agreed to edit the book and to find a co-editor with a bit more platform than I.